A very common “go-to” funding idea for small nonprofits is fundraising events.

 The Bottom Line

 There are LOTS of ways to raise money, including fundraising events.
 Choose an event that maximizes the skills and talents of your volunteers.
-Pick one that sounds like fun to you, because the planning and execution will be easier if you’re enjoying the work.
+Also, pick one that sounds like fun to you because the planning and execution will be easier if you’re enjoying the work.

 Don’t fall into the trap of quick-fixes – you can hold online fundraisers periodically to fund urgent needs, but don’t rely on them for a long-term solution.

-Choose the right fundraising events for your small nonprofit and get ready to put your organization’s face out there in the community, attract new donors, and raise lots of money!
+Choose the right type of fundraising events for your nonprofit and get ready to put your organization’s face out there in the community, attract new donors, and raise lots of money!

 Other resources